STAR-GO: Improving Protein Function Prediction by Learning to Hierarchically Integrate Ontology-Informed Semantic Embeddings: Results

 We ablated \model to quantify the contributions of GO embedding design, integration architecture, and hierarchical ordering of GO terms.
 Table~\ref{tab:ablation} shows that the best performance was achieved by the decoder-based model using our integrated GO embedding module with hierarchically ordered GO terms.
 This variant shows strength in Macro AUPR scores, achieving $0.288$, $0.379$, and $0.620$ for BP, CC, and MF, respectively, and achieves the highest $F_{\text{max}}$ score ($0.719$) for MF subontology.

 Removing either the textual or structural component from the GO embeddings results in performance degradation, most notably for BP, where Macro AUPR drops from $0.288$ to $0.267$ (structural-only) or $0.195$ (textual-only).
 The textual-only variant performed substantially worse here than in the zero-shot setting, where it achieved the highest AUCs.
-This discrepancy suggests that textual embeddings (SBERT-BioBERT) are effective for transferring to unseen terms but less so when trained end-to-end, whereas structural embeddings (anc2vec) provide a stronger inductive bias and stability when full supervision is available.
-The \model performed the best across ontologies leveraging textual and structural information.
+This discrepancy suggests that textual embeddings (SBERT-BioBERT) are effective for transferring to unseen terms but less so when trained end-to-end, whereas structural embeddings (anc2vec) provide a stronger inductive bias and stability when full supervision is available. \model performed the best across ontologies leveraging textual and structural information.

 Replacing hierarchical ordering with a flat ordering results in an overall decrease in performance, confirming that the hierarchical ordering contributes a useful inductive bias by enforcing the GO structure.
-Training GO embeddings from scratch (the ``None" configuration in Table~\ref{tab:ablation}, without any structural or textual pretrained GO embeddings) performs significantly worse , demonstrating the importance of pretrained GO embeddings for generalization.
+Training GO embeddings from scratch (the ``None" configuration in Table~\ref{tab:ablation}, without any structural or textual pretrained GO embeddings) performs significantly worse, demonstrating the importance of pretrained GO embeddings for generalization.

 We further compared different strategies for integrating GO embeddings with protein representations.
 In the decoder-based configuration, GO embeddings attend to each other with a causal mask such that GO terms are processed in hierarchical or GO ID-based order.
 The encoder-based configuration, which attends GO term sequence embeddings bidirectionally without ordered decoding, achieved competitive AUCs in CC and MF (0.990 and 0.995) and the highest CC $F_{\text{max}}$ ($0.667$), but could not be evaluated on BP due to memory constraints.
 The MLP integration, which pairs mean-pooled protein embeddings with individual GO term embeddings, produced similarly high AUCs (up to 0.995) but underperformed in $F_{\text{max}}$, Macro AUPR, and Micro AUPR compared to the decoder variant with GO hierarchical ordering.
+Additionally, we evaluated ESM-1 and ESM-2 protein embeddings and found that ProtT5 performed better for our model (see Supplementary Table S4).